alan-zhang-22/mdkit/docs/implementation-plan.md

 - **Low Risk**: Advanced header detection is fully implemented and tested
 - **Low Risk**: List item processing is complete and tested
 - **Low Risk**: Build system is stable with C++ interoperability and naming conflicts resolved
+- **Low Risk**: LanguageDetector integration is complete and well-tested with 7 test cases
 - **Medium Risk**: Integration testing not yet started (but ready to start)
 - **Medium Risk**: File management and logging systems not yet implemented

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

 **Next Major Milestone**: Complete Phase 6.2 to add CLI enhancement with configuration file support and dry-run mode, which will provide user-friendly configuration management and validation capabilities.
-The complete MainProcessor implementation and stable build system provide an excellent foundation for this next phase. **The MainProcessor's comprehensive error handling and processing statistics make the system more robust and easier to monitor in production.**
+The complete MainProcessor implementation with LanguageDetector integration and stable build system provide an excellent foundation for this next phase. **The MainProcessor's comprehensive error handling, processing statistics with language distribution tracking, and language-aware document processing make the system more robust, easier to monitor in production, and provide better insights into document language patterns.**